 Personalization helps you stand apart from others by creating better and unique content that leaves a special memory for your customers.
 Creating customized content for your users allows them to feel more inclined to participate in anything your brand sets out.

-An excellent example of creating engagement for users was Coca-Cola’s “Share a Coke” campaign.
+An excellent example of creating engagement landing pages for users was Coca-Cola’s “Share a Coke” campaign.
 It involved printing common names on their bottles to attract more millennials.

 The campaign even saw individuals actively seeking out products with their names on it because there’s no better feeling than seeing your name on an item.

 The strategy allowed Coca-Cola to grow sales for the first time in years.
 Customizing their bottles created engagement with their customers and helped increased their sales.

 Content personalization and social media campaigns creates a particular bond between the customer and the company or brand.
 It provides an immediate feeling of satisfaction for the users by improving their experience, which makes them loyal to you.